keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 * build-environment: production
 * config folder: [production](./config/production/)

-A new version is generated when we push the `main` branch to production - hence old `page` branch will be copied over a “version” folder and it doesn't overwrite changes that were only pushed to `page`.
+A new version is generated when we push the `main` branch to production to release a new version of the docs page.
+This means, that the content of the old version on the `page` branch will be copied over to a `docs-<version>` folder and the new version will be pushed into the `docs` folder.
+This way, no changes or older versions get overwritten.

 ### Developer Certification of Origin (DCO)